sutta » kn » thag » Theragāthā 9.1

 Nagantare nagavivaraṁ samassito;

-between two mountains, sheltered inside a cleft,
+between the mountains, sheltered inside a cleft,

 Vītaddaro vītakhilova jhāyati,